-The value of the sushi food service segment has been growing steadily for the past three years, and was estimated at ¥1.41 trillion in 2015, equal to \$11.6 billion.
-A Fuji Keizai Report estimated that there

-Japan had about 42,400 sushi restaurants in 2015, a decline of 2.4% the number of outlets since 2011.
+The value of the sushi food service segment has been growing steadily for the past four years, and was estimated at ¥1.51 trillion in 2016, equal to \$13.7 billion.
+A Fuji Keizai Report estimated that Japan had about 41,500 sushi restaurants in 2016, a decline of 2.4% in the number of outlets since 2012.
 This doesn't mean that Japanese consumers are eating less sushi.
-The major sushi chains offer far cheaper prices than traditional sushi bars, and are steadily consolidating and increasing their sales volumes and number of outlets (See chart 14).
+Meantime, number of the sushi-goround (KAITEN Zushi = on conveyer-belt) type restaurants increased from 3,830 in 2012 to 4,150 in 2016, up 8.4 %.
+The top five sushi chains are all Kaiten-zushi type casual foodservice business.
+The major sushi chains offer far cheaper prices than traditional sushi bars, and are steadily consolidating and increasing their sales volumes and number of outlets (See chart 15).

-Chart 14: Major Sushi Chains
+Chart 15: Major Sushi Chains